Cost

 2020

-Project is expanded to widen a longer portion of Bannerman Road and scope also includes:
+Project is expanded to widen a longer portion of Bannerman Road.
+The scope also includes:

 • A median and turn lanes